andresm677/Pico-Placa-Predictor/README.md

 - Saturday/Sunday : Free

-Note: Before running the program make sure you have installed node module 'prompt-sync'  (npm install prompt-sync)<br/>
+Note: Use Node to run App.js but before running it make sure you have installed node module 'prompt-sync'  (npm install prompt-sync)<br/>